 - Not His Sled: Ron deliberately points out Scabbers during his first scene and mentions in a painfully offhand manner that his parents found the rat on the same night Harry's parents were killed.
 Everyone knows which "twist" is coming, right…?
 Wrong.
 Scabbers has been dead for years and Peter Pettigrew was somehow hiding in a poster of Taylor Lautner.

 - "Not So Different" Remark: Umbridge sees a younger version of herself in Hermione.
 This revelation causes Hermione to break down crying.

 - Obvious Object Could Be Anything: Hermione gives Ron and Harry a gift that is obviously a book, but they conclude it's a puppy.

 - O.O.C.
-Is Serious Business: Ron is shocked when Harry says he doesn't want a Red Vine, the Harry's favorite candy in the world.
+Is Serious Business: Ron is shocked when Harry says he doesn't want a Red Vine, the candy that they initially bonded over.